/ St. Helena Uber and Lyft Accident Lawyer

 We don’t let the insurance company lowball your claim — we partner with economic and medical experts to accurately value your losses and pursue the maximum compensation available.

 When you’re injured by a rideshare vehicle, don’t take on massive insurance corporations alone.
-At Boyadzhyan Law Firm, we manage the case from start to finish so you can prioritize your health.
-Our St. Helena, California attorneys have deep experience with rideshare injury claims and stand strong against big companies like Uber and Lyft.
+At Boyadzhyan Law Firm, we take over the fight so you can focus on recovery.
+Our St. Helena, California attorneys have deep experience with rideshare injury claims and routinely challenge big companies like Uber and Lyft.

 We offer: